Price Action Analysis in Trading

 - current candlestick with respect to the same swing

 - current candlestick with respect to the previous swing

-- Larger wicks show that price has moved a lot during the duration of the candle but it got rejected, shows the presence of supply or demand
+- Larger wicks show that the price has moved a lot during the duration of the candle but it got rejected, which shows the presence of supply or demand

 - At major support and resistance levels.
-Candlewick becomes larger it indicates volatility.
+Candlewick becomes larger which indicates volatility.
 This generally happens after long trending phases before a reversal happen from support and resistance level

 - One more thing: the longer the shadow, the more likely prices will move in the opposite direction of the shadow

-- Long wick candles do not always signal a reversal if the wick of rejection candle engulf by subsequent move it fails, it called reverse rejection
+- Long wick candles do not always signal a reversal if the wick of the rejection candle engulf by a subsequent move it fails, it is called reverse rejection

-- While a single long long wick indicates possible of prices moving in the opposite direction of the wick, a cluster of multiple wicks indicate that prices are likely to move in the same direction of the wick created and if the body closing the direction of the trend
+- While a single long long wick indicates possible prices moving in the opposite direction of the wick, a cluster of multiple wicks indicates that prices are likely to move in the same direction of the wick created and if the body closes the direction of the trend

 Step3: The ratio between wicks and bodies

 Understanding the relationship between the open and close when compared to the high and the low of the present bar